2021 North Indian Ocean cyclone season: Severe Cyclonic Storm Shaheen

-On September 29, the remnant of Cyclone Gulab entered north-eastern Arabian Sea as a well-marked low pressure area.
-On the same day at 17:30 UTC (23:00 IST), the JTWC issued a TCFA, as it developed a well-defined convection and a low-level circulation center.
-At 00:00 UTC (05:30 IST) next day, the IMD upgraded it to a depression over the Gulf of Kutch and it was designated as ARB 02.
-Latest INSAT 3D satellite imagery showed that the convection had increased near its center.
-At 21:00 UTC (02:30 IST), the JTWC upgraded it as a tropical storm, however they had designated it 03B, as the agency claims Shaheen to be a continuation of Cyclone Gulab.
+On September 29, the remnant of Cyclone Gulab entered northeastern Arabian Sea as a well-marked low pressure area.
+At 17:30 UTC (23:00 IST) that same day, the JTWC issued a TCFA as it developed a well-defined convection and a low-level circulation center.
+At 00:00 UTC (05:30 IST) next day, the IMD upgraded the system to a depression over the Gulf of Kutch, thus designating it as ARB 02.
+INSAT 3D satellite imagery showed that the convection had increased near its center.
+At 21:00 UTC (02:30 IST), the JTWC upgraded it to a tropical storm, reassigning it the designation 03B as the agency viewed Shaheen as a continuation of Cyclone Gulab.
 At the same moment, the IMD upgraded it to a deep depression.
-Six hours later, the system was further upgraded to a cyclonic storm, as the spiral bands were seen wrapping over the obscure low-level circulation center.
-The system was named Shaheen, which was offered by Qatar.
-The name Shaheen means royal white falcon or hawk.
+Six hours later, the system was further upgraded to a cyclonic storm, as spiral cloudbands were seen wrapping over the storm's low-level circulation.
+The system thus received the name Shaheen, which was contributed by Qatar.
 At 15:00 UTC (20:30 IST), the IMD further upgraded it to a severe cyclonic storm, as the clouds had become well-organized moving with a defined curved pattern.
-At 03:00 UTC (08:30 IST) the next day, the JTWC upgraded it to a Category 1 equivalent tropical cyclone, as it developed an eye-like feature.
+At 03:00 UTC (08:30 IST) the next day, the JTWC upgraded it to a Category 1-equivalent tropical cyclone as it developed an eye-like feature.
 However, it struggled for further development, due to lack of convection.
 By 06:00 UTC (11:30 IST), the cyclone developed a defined but ragged eye.
 At 09:00 UTC (14:30 IST), the JTWC downgraded it to a tropical storm, but six hours later, the JTWC re-upgraded it to a Category 1 tropical cyclone.
 Between 19:00 UTC and 20:00 UTC (00:30 IST and 01:30 IST), Shaheen made landfall over the northern Oman coast, making it one of the rare cyclones to strike this region since 1890.
 At 21:00 UTC (02:30 IST), the JTWC issued its final warning for the storm as it made landfall.
 After making landfall, Shaheen underwent a rapid weakening because of the dry landmass of the Arabian Desert.
 From 00:00 UTC till 12:00 UTC, it rapidly weakened from a severe cyclonic storm to a well-marked low pressure area.
 Satellite imagery showed that after making landfall, the cloud mass had quickly become disorganized and the center became less defined.